![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 and 610x) – Five galaxies seen with a bonus galaxy.
 Component A

-a very bright round glow with a much brighter center.
-Defined edges.
-0.5’ across.
-Component B
+is a very bright round glow with a much brighter center.

-a bright round glow with a brighter center.
+is a bright round glow with a brighter center.
+Slightly more

 1.8’ SE of component A Component D